-Details of Directors seeking appointment / reappointment in Annual General Meeting in pursuance of Regulation 36(3) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015
+Details of Directors seeking appointment / reappointment in Annual General Meeting in pursuance of Regulation 36(3) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations,

-Name of Director Geeta Ladha Date of birth June 7, 1979 Nationality Indian Date of first appointment on the board August 27, 2011 Qualification Graduate (Commerce) Experience in functional area She has an experience of 20 years with an unmatched exuberance in providing creative and innovative ideas to update the products and has been with the Company since inception Relationship with other Directors Wife of Mr. Santosh Ladha (Managing Director) and daughter in law of Mr. Baldev Das Ladha (Non-Executive Director) Shareholding in the Company 3,88,14,570 shares List of directorship held in other Listed Companies Nil Committee membership in other Listed Companies Nil
+Name of Director Baldev Das Ladha Manoj Tulsyan

+Date of birth March 08, 1943 May 02, 1976

+Nationality Indian Indian

+Date of first appointment on the board August 27, 2011 October 15, 2020

+Qualification Graduate Chartered Accountant

+Experience in functional area He has an experience of He has a total experience spanning over 20

+more than 46 years in the years including key financial and administrative

+textile industry. roles over several boards of organisations.

+Relationship with other Directors Father of Mr. Santosh Ladha, Nil

+Managing Director

+Shareholding in the Company 33,32,585 Nil

+List of directorship held in other Nil Nil

+Listed Companies

+Committee membership in other Nil Nil

+Listed Companies